 - Difficulty articulating thoughts and putting them into words;

 - Deficiency in communication;

 In short, the person feels disoriented and confused, unable to see far or to see clearly, just like in a fog.

 Why say that?
 Well, because a good number of the causes of brain fog are self-induced.
 They are the result of poor lifestyle and dietary choices.
-They are due to our poor and terrible sleeping habits, dependence on junk food, and refusal to give ourselves a break, even when we know it is well needed.
-We do not give ourselves a chance to reorient, but just jump awake to a startlingly loud alarm shrieking in our ears, rush off into the bath, and off to work, grabbing a cup of something hot on the way.
+They are due to our poor and terrible sleeping habits.

 As has been made clear, poor lifestyle and dietary choices go a long way to causing brain fogginess.
 However, aside or further from these reasons, a number of other situations can lead in one way or the other to fogginess of the brain, and they include:

-- Toxins: Toxins ingested in food and food wrappers, industrial or household pollutants, cleaning products, stagnant air due to poor ventilation.
+- Toxin Buildup: Toxins ingested in food and food wrappers, industrial or household pollutants, cleaning products, and stagnant air due to poor ventilation.
 Also, toxin buildup may take place due to poor digestion.
 When there is toxin overload in the brain, it clogs the channels of brain and creates cloudiness.

-- Medication: contraceptives are again in this class.
+- Medication: Hormone based birth control pills are again in this class.
 Other medications include anti-psychotic drugs, anti-anxiety drugs, antidepressants, attention deficit disorder drugs, etc.